Darkness0101/README/README.md

 # README
 Hello users !
+You are ready for 1 CODE ?
+Me,nop.:D
+Is really hard for 1 beginner.
-I'm noob in this.(Darkness0101 created this) I love tacos and I send a burrito in the space.
+I love tacos and I send a burrito in the space.
 Bhua